 Buses & Other Local Transport: Cheap but Less Visitor-Friendly

-Routes can be difficult to understand, stops are not always clearly marked, and journey times depend heavily on traffic.
+Routes can be difficult to understand, stops are not always clearly marked, and travel times depend heavily on traffic.
 For short stays or tight schedules, trains, boats, or taxis are generally more practical.

 When Buses Can Make Sense